D4RKONION/FAT/src/js/constants/helpfiles/framedata.md

 If you're looking at SFV data, you can use the VTrigger switcher to quickly change between states.
 Changed moves will be highlighted.

 ## Character Stats
-You can view your characters stats by tapping the "Tap for more !" button at the top of the page
+You can view your characters stats by tapping the "Tap for more" button at the top of the page

 ## Portrait View